juliend88/applications/application-mycloudmanager-v3/README-EN.md

 * Tasks : all ongoing or completed tasks
 * Audit: list of actions performed
 * Backups: list all backup jobs
+* Volumes: List all Ceph volumes
+* Networks: list all tenants or regions in use for MyCloudManager
 * My Instances> Console: access to the console Horizon
 * My account> Cockpit ; access to the dashboard
 * Support: allows sending mail to support and cloud coach